keu/docs/astro/configure-idp.md

 16. Click **Save**.

+17. (Optional) If you configured your application on a PingFederate server, enable the **Include the certificate in the signature `<KeyInfo>` element** setting for your server.
+See [Ping documentation](https://docs.pingidentity.com/r/en-us/pingfederate-110/help_sp_credentialstasklet_signingcertstate).

-17. Click the toggle in the top right to enable the application.
+18. Click the toggle in the top right to enable the application.

-18. Assign yourself to Astro from Ping Identity.
+19. Assign yourself to Astro from Ping Identity.
 See [Editing a user](https://docs.pingidentity.com/r/en-us/pingone/p1_t_edituser?section=gnn1564020489010).

-19. Return to the Cloud UI.
+20. Return to the Cloud UI.
 In the configuration screen for your SAML connection, configure the following values:

     - **Identity Provider Single Sign-on URL**: Enter the value you copied from the **Single Sign-on Service** field.
     - **X.509 Certificate**: Enter the X.509 Certificate that you downloaded.

-20. Click **Create**.
+21. Click **Create**.
 Your Ping Identity integration appears as an entry in **SSO Configuration**.

-21. In **SSO Configuration**, click **Activate**.
+22. In **SSO Configuration**, click **Activate**.
 You are redirected to Ping Identity to test your configuration.
 After you have successfully authenticated, you are redirected to Astro.

-22. Click **Activate SSO**.
+23. Click **Activate SSO**.

 #### Step 2: Copy your SSO bypass link